(I may earn a small commission on the products linked to in this post.)

 A crawlspace dehumidifier cost is considerably more expensive, however the best brands offer up to 6 year warranties, are energy star efficient, can be mounted to floorboards or other foundation, and can have hoses up to 20 feet away to drain water.

-The 5 Best Dehumidifiers For Indoor Allergies in 2018
+The 5 Best Dehumidifiers For Indoor Allergies

 No. 1 Frigidair FFAD7033R1 70-Pint Dehumidifier